perak/meteor-joins/README.md

 `containerField` field name where to store foreign document (in our example: `"company"`) `fieldList` array of field names we want to get from foreign collection (in our example array with one field `["name"]`)

+Use this function in scope visible both to client and server.

 Collection.publishJoinedCursors(cursor)
 ---------------------------------------

-For use in publications.
-Instead of simple returning result from collection, we want to return cursors with data from joined collections too.
+For use server side in publications: instead of simply returning result from collection, we want to return cursors with data from joined collections too.
-This function will query joined collections and return array of cursors.
+This function will query joined collections and will return array of cursors.

-`Collection.publishJoinedCursors`
+`Collection.publishJoinedCursors(cursor)`

 ### Arguments